mgao6767/frds/docs/index.md

     0.7746543307660252
     ```

-    1. `#!python absorption_ratio` function can also be imported using:
+    1. We could also import directly the `estimate` function in `#!python absorption_ratio`.

         ``` python
-        from frds.measures.bank import absorption_ratio
+        from frds.measures.absorption_ratio import estimate
         ```

         :octicons-light-bulb-16: Tip: You can use ++tab++ to navigate annotations.